 You exist, I exist, we all exist to make a generous and lasting impact in and on our worlds.
 The customers, market share, power and cash are simply the bi-products of our efforts.

 Stop competing and start obsessing about the impact you want to make or the legacy you want to leave.
 The other stuff will fall into place, as it should.

 Two months from now, you and I will forget these five simple things.
 We will lose this clarity and see only the urgent matters of the day.
 So, how about you print this blog out now and keep it in a file in your drawer?

 I started a file of ‘stuff to remember’ for 2020 in order to keep me better focussed and committed.
 The first things in that file are my own big lofty goals with dates for achievement.
 These five simple actions are next.

-> If you’re like me, you will likely get to a point sooner rather than later when you need a shot of adrenaline to keep you focussed and committed.
-My number is 647 991 8743.
+If you’re like me, you will likely get to a point sooner rather than later when you need a shot of adrenaline to keep you focussed and committed.
+Reach out and connect with me.
 My superpower is keeping leaders like you focussed and committed.

-> And before I forget, may 2020 bring you all the abundance, health and success you desire!
+And before I forget, may 2020 bring you all the abundance, health and success you desire!